-Often, we hear the sentence I am proud of you or I feel so proud, don’t we?
-Although the dictionary meaning of pride is to feel deep pleasure or satisfaction as a result of one’s own achievements, it’s misleading and half.
+Often, we hear the sentence I’M PROUD OF YOU or I FEEL SO PROUD, don’t we?
+Although the dictionary meaning of pride is to feel deep pleasure or satisfaction as a result of own achievements, it’s misleading and half.
 There’s more to the meaning.

-Means, there are more layers and hidden vibrations attached with this word and I love to dig out the hidden part; that may or may not be true—this is all from ancient wisdom and my personal experiences with life.
+Means, there’re more layers and hidden vibrations attached with this word and I love to dig out the hidden part; that may or may not be true — this is all from ancient wisdom and my personal experiences with life.

 Pride is a two-faced emotion.
 On the one hand, it can be noble and good, and on the other, it can be selfish and mean.
-It all depends on how it is used and not everyone knows how to use it.
+It all depends on how it’s used and not everyone knows how to use it.

-Pride is one of the seven deadly sins and just one-step behind false ego.
+Pride is one of the seven deadly sins and just one-step behind the false ego.
 Read closely, not ego, false ego.
 Ego is essentially everything you identify yourself with.
 So, you can show signs of n false ego if you possess traits of arrogance and narcissism.
-But the false ego is more complicated than how you may think you’re better than anyone else—it can destroy you from inside and outside both.
+But the false ego is more complicated than how you may think you’re better than anyone else — it can destroy you from inside and outside both.